zx80/flask-simple-auth/DOCUMENTATION.md

 - checks: mypy vs pyright vs pyanalyze? mypy is way too slow!
 - param auth parameters should be removed before the call?
+- file upload with a special parameter?
+- installation options to take into account dependencies
+- log backtrace on internal errors!